 After receiving the news of Trajan’s death, Hadrian did not travel directly back to Rome.
-He set out to Selinus to pay his last respect to Trajan.
+According to the HA, Hadrian set out from Antioch to view the remains of Trajan.
 Trajan’s ashes were sent on to Rome by ship whilst Hadrian returned to Antioch.
 He finally left Antioch in September 117 and journeyed north-westwards to sort out the Danube frontier.
 Hadrian’s path took him from Syria to Ancyra and Byzantium before heading to Dacia where he conducted negotiations with the king of the Roxolani.
 Then Hadrian’s remained in the Danube lands for a couple of months (read here) and finally left for Rome, which he reached on 9 July AD 118 (read here).

 The journey of Hadrian in Cilicia was recorded on an inscription in Rome (CIL VI 5076) which carries the names of stations on the highroad from Tarsus to Andabalis in Cappadocia, and is equipped with dates from October 13 to 19.
 However the end of his journey from Pannonia to Rome is uncertain and I decided to use Antony R. Birley’s suggestion that Hadrian travelled from Pannonia to Rome overland crossing the Julian Alps into the plains around the Venetian lagoon, and headed south along the coast and down the Via Flaminia.